blackprotoss/SceneTextTDRNet/README.md

 # SceneTextTDRNet

-The dataset will be upload soon.
+The link of dataset will be updated soon.